-2 Parasitic worms of the gastrointestinal tract (helminths) are pathogens of global importance.

-3 Helminths are a major production constraint in livestock all over the world; infections result in exacerbating secondary bacterial infections4, leading to reduced food security and economic development.
+Parasitic worms of the gastrointestinal tract (helminths) are pathogens of global importance.
+Helminths are a major production constraint in livestock all over the world; infections result in lower growth rates and reduced milk and meat production from ruminants and pigs1-3, as well as exacerbating secondary bacterial infections4, leading to reduced food security and economic development.
 Moreover, more than a billion people, mainly in developing countries, are estimated to be infected with soil-transmitted helminths, causing substantial morbidity5.